 Boil the artichoke hearts for 3 to 5 minutes.
 Drain them well and pat them dry with paper towels.

 Mix the bread crumbs, cheese and garlic powder together, then divide the mixture into two equal amounts and set aside.

 Arrange half of the artichokes in a single layer in the bottom of the pan and top with half of the bread crumb mixture.
 Add a second layer of artichokes followed by another layer of bread crumb mixture.

 Poke holes around the top using the back of a spoon, and drizzle with water.
 Lightly drizzle with olive oil.

 Bake for 30 to 40 minutes.

-Now that you have the perfect side dishes for your Thanksgiving feast, it’s time to think about where you’ll be serving them.
-If your dining area is a little outdated or you want it to function better for all of your dinner parties, why not consider a new sideboard or a kitchen cart?
-Twin Star Home™ offers a wide selection of styles, so you’re sure to find something to match your personal taste.
-Check out our blogs for ideas and inspiration and to learn more about the variety of home furnishings we offer.
+Now that you have the perfect side dishes for your Thanksgiving feast, you might be noticing your dining areas could use a little refresh.
+If you’re looking for fashion and function for your next holiday gathering, why not consider a new sideboard or a kitchen cart, like this one pictured above?
+With our wide selection of styles, you’re sure to find something to match your personal taste.
+Check out our blogs for ideas and inspiration this holiday season!